-Cabello~\cite[Lemma 4]{cabello2019quantum} showed that for a given exclusivity graph, its theta body $TH(G)$ coincides with the largest set $\mathcal{P}$ of probability assignments (vertex-weightings) such that: (i) any number of copies of an assignment in the set (\ie any $p^{\otimes k}$ for $p \in \mathcal{P}$) satisfy the E-principle and (ii) the independent product of any two assignments in the set (\ie any $p \otimes p'$ for $p, p' \in \mathcal{P}$) satisfy E-principle \footnote{Note that the the assignment $p \otimes p'$ is a probability assignment for the OR-product of the graph $G$ with itself.}.
+Let us provide some evidence in support of the conjecture.
+Cabello~\cite[Lemma 4]{cabello2019quantum} showed that for a given exclusivity graph, its theta body $TH(G)$ coincides with the largest set $\mathcal{P}$ of probability assignments (vertex-weightings) such that: (i) the independent product of any two assignments in the set (\ie $p \otimes p'$ for $p, p' \in \mathcal{P}$) satisfies the E-principle, and (ii) the independent product of any number of copies of an assignment in the set (\ie $p^{\otimes k}$ for $p \in \mathcal{P}$) satisfies the E-principle \footnote{Note that the the assignment $p \otimes p'$ is a probability assignment for the OR-product of the graph $G$ with itself, while $p^{\otimes k}$ is a probability assignment for the OR-product of $k$ copies of $G$.}.
 Note that $TH(G)$ collects the probability assignments arising from all the quantum correlations consistent with that graph, not just from a fixed scenario; that is, it contains quantum correlations coming from all possible scenarios that produce events realizing the given exclusivity graph.
-Using the Lovász number characterisation of $M_{2n}$ and $Y_n$ in Refs.~\cite{araujo2013all,bharti2022graph}, one can easily show that an $n$-cycle PR box is outside the theta body of its exclusivity graph.
-However, this is not quite enough to conclusively answer our question.
-This is because, in light of the result mentioned above, it is conceivable that a correlation outside the theta body satisfies the E-principle with any number of its copies but violates it due to condition (ii), \ie it violates the E-principle when considered jointly with another correlation from $TH(G)$.
-This seems unlikely given the highly symmetric nature of $n$-cycle scenarios.
+Using the Lovász number characterization of $M_{2n}$ and $Y_n$ from Refs.~\cite{araujo2013all,bharti2022graph}, one can easily establish that any $n$-cycle PR box lies outside the theta body of its exclusivity graph.
+However, this is not quite enough to conclusively answer our question: in light of the above-mentioned result, it is conceivable that a correlation outside the theta body satisfies the E-principle with any number of copies but sidesteps the result due to condition (i), by violating the E-principle when considered jointly with another correlation from $TH(G)$.
+This seems unlikely, especially given the highly symmetric nature of $n$-cycle scenarios.
 Still, whether this is possible is left as an open problem for now.